VermeilChan/MetalSlugFontReborn/Documentation/CONTRIBUTING.md

 # Metal Slug Font Reborn Contribution Guidelines

-Metal Slug Font Reborn is an exciting project that enables users to effortlessly create images with the iconic Metal Slug font style.
-The project's goal is to simplify text-to-image transformation, making it reminiscent of the Metal Slug arcade game series.
+Metal Slug Font Reborn is a project that enables users to effortlessly create images with the iconic Metal Slug font style.
+The project's goal is to simplify text-to-image transformation.

 ## Contribution Opportunities